Summary |

 The standard song of Siberian Chiffchaff is much more varied and 'tuneful' than that of Common Chiffchaff.
 It rises and falls in pitch, with ascending modulations which are absent from abietinus / collybita song.

-Among Siberian Chiffchaffs in the West Siberian Plain, individuals are found which closely resemble 'classic' tristis but have traces of 'misplaced' olive and yellow (see Svensson 1992).
-Such individuals are referred to as showing 'fulvescens' traits.
+Across the West Siberian Plain, east of the region of sympatry and hybridization, Siberian Chiffchaffs are sometimes found which, while closely resembling 'classic' tristis, nevertheless have traces of 'misplaced' olive and yellow (see Svensson 1992).

-Shipilina et al. concluded from their studies in the sympatric and allopatric regions that natural plumage variation among tristis was limited, that genetic admixture in the sympatric zone is the driving force underlying trait variation (including song anomalies) and inferred that a 'fraction' of introgressed abietinus genes was the source of traces of misplaced yellow on some individual in the allopatric West Siberian Plain.
+Shipilina et al. (2017) concluded from their studies in the sympatric and allopatric regions that natural plumage variation among thoroughbred tristis was limited, that genetic admixture in the sympatric zone is the driving force underlying trait variation (including song anomalies) and that a 'fraction' of introgressed abietinus genes was the source of traces of misplaced yellow on some individuals in the allopatric West Siberian Plain.

 Full trait data were available for only a limited sample but indicated mismatches between appearance and mtDNA were more likely in abietinus morphotypes than in tristis morphotypes.